 2.16.3.4.a.
-Review of proposals by the Faculty Handbook Committee

-The Faculty Handbook Committee will work in collaboration with the proposer(s) to devise language that reflects the intent of the proposer(s).
-The Committee will also review the Handbook to determine the impact of the proposal on other sections.
+Review of proposals by the Faculty Handbook Committee review the Handbook to determine the impact of the proposal on other sections.
 The Committee will ensure that the language of the proposal is in accord with the format and style of the Handbook; however the Committee takes no position on the merits of the proposal.